No89757/Doodle/README.md

 ```

 When make request, if the target is ImageView, Doodle will pick the activity to register host.
-But if the requst happens in a Fragment, or target is not ImageView,
+But if the request happens in a Fragment, or target is not ImageView,
-it's necessary to call host() to make sure the request cancal when **notifyEvent(this, LifeEvent.DESTROY)** calling.
+it's necessary to call host() to make sure the request cancel when **notifyEvent(this, LifeEvent.DESTROY)** calling.

 # API